Jamie Hope: Storylines

 Jamie returned to the village in late November, claiming it was due to a massive fear of exotic such as snakes and scorpions; it was later revealed that he had punched a national icon, a kangaroo.
 He went back to visit Louise after Mark Wylde gave him compensation for accidentally knocking him off a ladder.

 When Diane Sugden returned from a trip to Australia to visit Louise and her nephew, Paul Lambert who emigrated there with his partner, Jonny Foster, Diane revealed that shortly after her return, Louise had broken off her engagement to Jamie and sent him back the engagement ring.

 Jamie later falls in love with Gennie Walker who had previously had an affair with Bob whilst Viv had been in prison for fraud, and starts a relationship with her.
 In May 2010, Jamie and Gennie planned to leave Emmerdale and move to Newquay where they had both been offered new jobs.
-At their leaving party in the Woolpack, Jamie caught Bob saying farewell to Gennie and giving her a kiss on the forehead.
+At their leaving party in the Woolpack, Jamie caught Bob saying farewell to Gennie and kissing her on the forehead.
 Because they had been out of view from everyone else at the pub, Jamie assumed the worst and thought that Bob and Gennie had restarted their affair.
 Viv subsequently found out about Bob cheating on her whilst she had been in prison.
-After a tearful conversation with Gennie, Jamie realised that nothing had happened between Gennie and his father.
-But the memory of what happened between her and Bob was too much for him to cope with so he ended their relationship, leaving Gennie heartbroken.
+After a tearful conversation with Gennie, Jamie realized that nothing had happened between Gennie and his father.
+But the memory of what happened between her, and Bob was too much for him to cope with, so he ended their relationship, leaving Gennie heartbroken.
 After also bidding farewell to his father, Jamie left the village, driving to Newquay alone for a fresh start.